dimilidi/dimilidi/README.md

 ### About Me

-I am Juniour Web Developer with experience in developing web applications with JavaScript & React.
+I am a Juniour Web Developer with experience in developing web applications with JavaScript & React.

 🌱 Eager to create efficient and unique programs that enable people to achieve greater success and satisfaction.